AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-type.md

 ### Use single words

-If a synonym term contains multiple words, each word is treated as a separate synonym.
-For example, if you define “time piece” as a synonym for “watch”, the blank space causes the words “time” and “piece” to be treated as separate synonyms.
+If a synonym term contains multiple words, the blank space between the words causes them to be treated as a separate synonyms.
+For example, if you define “time piece” as a synonym for “watch”, the words “time” and “piece” are treated as separate synonyms.

 ### Use of singular and plural